isabelc/Organized-Docs/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.1.8 =
+Fix: Typo in function name stopped script from assigning default sort-order to existing posts.

 = 1.1.7 =
 Fix: Docs would not display if sort-order was not set.
 Now, it is not necessary to set custom sort oder.